Air France-KLM Flying Blue Program Guide

 Lifetime Platinum status is granted after 10 consecutive years of Platinum membership.

 Flying Blue is a partner for American Express Membership Rewards.
-This means such card holders can transfer their points into Flying Blue miles to book flights, particularly effective if promos awards are available.
+This means Membership Rewards card holders in the Netherlands and elsewhere can transfer their points into Flying Blue miles to book flights, particularly effective if promos awards are available.